 A general deactivation of cookies may lead to functional limitations of this website.

-If necessary, we are obliged to process your personal data in accordance with Art.
-6 Para.
-1 S. 1 lit. c GDPR.
-There may be various legal obligations to do so (e.g. obligations under the German Commercial Code; the German Fiscal Code; to store tax-relevant data; under the German Social Security Code; under the General Equal Treatment Act; or other relevant regulations).
+If applicable, we are obliged to process your personal data pursuant to Art.
+6 (1) sentence 1 lit. c GDPR.
+Various legal obligations may exist in this regard (e.g. obligations under the German Commercial Code; the German Fiscal Code; to store tax-relevant data; under the German Social Security Code; under the General Equal Treatment Act; or other relevant regulations).

 The following categories of data can be affected:

-- Personal data (name, first name, date of birth
+- Personal data (surname, first name, date of birth)

 - Address data (address, place of residence)